Atlanta Truck Accident Lawyers

-To learn more about federal and Georgia trucking regulations and to determine if any laws were violated in relation to your accident, meet with a truck accident lawyer in Atlanta.
-Our team at Allen & Scofield Injury Lawyers, LLC is prepared to investigate the crash, review the evidence, and determine whether the other party violated the law.
+You should contact an Atlanta truck accident lawyer to determine whether the truck driver violated any state or federal regulations.
+Our team at Graham Scofield Injury Lawyers is prepared to investigate the crash, review the evidence, and determine whether the other party violated the law.

 Liability in Truck Accident Cases

 Careless driving is one of the most common causes of accidents.
 However, truck drivers are not the only liable parties.
 When the truck driver is at fault and employed by a company, their employer may also be liable.
 The trucking company may also be liable if an issue with the cargo, maintenance, or repairs caused the accident.
-If a defect was at fault, then the truck manufacturer may be liable.
+If a vehicle defect contributed to the crash, then the truck manufacturer may be liable.
 Also, if another vehicle was responsible, then we may seek compensation from that at-fault driver, as well.
-For help in determining liability for the truck accident and your injuries, call an Atlanta truck wreck lawyer at Allen & Scofield Injury Lawyers, LLC.

 Damages in Truck Accident Cases

-Another difference between truck and car crashes is that truck collisions typically result in higher-value settlements or court awards for the resulting truck accident damages.
-This is largely because truck accidents often result in more significant injuries and property damage than car crashes.
+Another difference between truck and car crashes is that truck collisions typically result in larger verdicts and settlements.
+That is because truck accidents cause more serious injuries and property damage than car crashes.
 One of our semi-truck accident lawyers will discuss with you the best course of action to secure compensation for your damages, including: